The Spanish Tragedy: Allusions

 The Spanish Tragedy was enormously influential, and references and allusions to it abound in the literature of its era.
 Ben Jonson mentions "Hieronimo" in the Induction to his Cynthia's Revels (1600), has a character disguise himself in "Hieronimo's old cloak, ruff, and hat" in The Alchemist (1610), and quotes from the play in Every Man in His Humour (1598), Act I, scene iv.
 In Satiromastix (1601), Thomas Dekker suggests that Jonson, in his early days as an actor, himself played Hieronimo.

+A companion play to The Spanish Tragedy was anonymously published in 1605 entitled The Spanish Comedy or The First Part of Hieronimo.
+The play spans from Don Andrea's departure for Portugal to demand the payment of tribute and an end to the uprising, and his untimely murder.
+Only parts of the text have been preserved.
+The play takes place before The Spanish Tragedy chronologically, although it was published more than a decade later.
+Due to the author's anonymity, there is debate between scholars about whether this was a companion piece also written by Kyd or another writer's attempt to contribute to the story themselves.

 Allusions continue for decades after the play's origin, including references in Thomas Tomkis's Albumazar (1615), Thomas May's The Heir (1620), and as late as Thomas Rawlins's The Rebellion (c.
 1638).

 In modern times, T. S. Eliot quoted the title and the play in his poem The Waste Land.
-The play also appears in Orhan Pamuk's 2002 novel Snow.
+The play is performed in Orhan Pamuk's 2002 novel Snow, where the murder of the performance director, Sunay, is likened to the death of Horatio in the play.